YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 ## AI-Generated Content

-Please note that AI-generated content is:
+Previous versions of this module included additional content created using artificial intelligence tools.
+These resources were provided free of charge with the aim of enhancing the virtual tabletop experience and were clearly identified as unofficial content, distinct from the canonical material of KULT: Divinity Lost.

- * Unofficial and not part of the original Kult content or its expansions,
+Following changes to Foundry Virtual Tabletop's AI Content Policy published in March 2026, AI-generated prepared content is no longer permitted in modules distributed through Foundry VTT's official platforms.

- * Not approved, endorsed or reviewed by Helmgast or the rights holders of Kult,
+In order to comply with this updated policy and maintain the module's availability through official distribution channels, all affected content has been removed from recent versions of the module.

- * Provided free of charge via this module.
+These AI-generated resources were never part of the official KULT: Divinity Lost content, were neither approved nor endorsed by Helmgast or the rights holders of the license, and are no longer distributed as part of this project.

-This content was created by me to enrich the virtual tabletop experience, while clearly distinguishing it from canonical material.
-It follows a distinct artistic direction and narrative tone to avoid any confusion with official Kult resources.
+I would like to thank all users who enjoyed this content over the years and remain fully committed to the continued development and maintenance of this module in accordance with Foundry VTT policies and the rights of the KULT: Divinity Lost license holders.

-## Prerequisites
+## Version 3.0.0

-In order to function, this module requires the following prerequisites:
+ * Compliance update for Foundry VTT's AI Content Policy
- * Foundry VTT software for playing tabletop role-playing games (TTRPG) online (https://foundryvtt.com/)
+ * Removal of all AI-generated content, including extensive cleanup work on the resources required for the "Gallery of Souls" and "Oakwood Heights" ready-to-play scenarios
- * k4lt system - KULT: Divinity Lost (4th Edition) (https://github.com/YanKlInnomme/FoundryVTT-k4lt)
+ * Added the latest Kult Drops, including issue #33 featuring an interview with yours truly ;-)

 ## Version 2.3.1
  * Added Depot and Support links in the 'Settings' tab